 We're so glad that you're asking questions related to the security of the data stored within Breeze.
-This is a question you should be asking – after all you owe it to the people connected to your church to ensure their personal data is protected.
+This is a question you should be asking – after all, you owe it to the people connected to your church to ensure their personal data is protected.
 We’ve put this article together to outline the measures we take to ensure the security of your data.

-Daily Back Ups
+Consistent Back Ups

 User Accounts & Permissions